 Certification: NA

-Cost includes educational material, lecture, DVD viewing, and scuba park admission.
+Cost includes educational material, lecture, DVD viewing, and certification submission fee.

 This course is designed to inform you about the world’s coral reefs.
 As a scuba diver, the health of aquatic ecosystems is often what makes a good dive.
 Become aware of the fragileness of coral reefs and how you can help preserve them.